Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Introduction

-{ On the other hand, many important MEC applications for 5G \cite{Add_survey}, such as AR {\cite{azuma1997survey}}, video stream processing in immerse media {\cite{6648564}}, and deep neural network (DNN) driven intelligence applications including target recognition or anomaly detection {\cite{SIG-039}}, involve the type of computation task with multiple indivisible sub-tasks conforming to sequential dependency.
+{On the other hand, many intelligent applications, such as the deep neural network (DNN) driven applications including {digital forensics services\cite{ding2020deep}}, target recognition or anomaly detection {\cite{SIG-039}}, } involve the type of computation task with multiple indivisible sub-tasks conforming to sequential dependency.
 To be specific, the whole computation task is comprised of multiple sub-tasks and every sub-task is executable only after completing its precedent sub-task, which is regarded as a {\it sequential task} in the following.
 Since a sequential task cannot be decomposed into two sub-tasks running in parallel, the strategies based on partial offloading in literature do not work anymore.
 Furthermore, although the strategies based on binary offloading in literature can help to generate a feasible solution for task offloading decision if we see the sequential task as a whole, energy consumption and time completion delay is not fully reduced since it can be further cut down when we choose to offload from some proper sub-task.
-Hence there exist model mismatch and performance degradation if the developed strategies based on partial offloading or binary offloading are utilized for our focused sequential task.}
+Hence there exist model mismatch and performance degradation if the developed strategies based on partial offloading or binary offloading are utilized for our focused sequential task.

-{ In terms of task offloading for sequential tasks, given that the edge server has more powerful computation capability over the mobile device, it would be sensible to offload its computation task to the edge server as early as possible, i.e., to offload the sub-task at an early stage.
+{ In terms of task offloading for sequential tasks, given that the edge server has more powerful computation capability over the IoT device, it would be sensible to offload its computation task to the edge server as early as possible, i.e., to offload the sub-task at an early stage.
 However, due to the randomness of channel gain and the inhomogeneous input data amount associated with every sub-task, {a} long delay would be lead to in case of large input data amount and poor channel condition, no matter the offloaded sub-task is {at an early stage} or not.
 Hence it is not always good to offload the sub-task at an early stage, and it is interesting to study the best occasion to offload, which corresponds to a task offloading decision problem.}